core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 TODO: This section requires careful review.
 -->

-Discovery involves that of the broker, topic collections, topic resources and topic data.
+Discovery involves that of the broker, topic collections, topic-configuration resources and topic-data resources.

 ### Broker Discovery {#broker-discovery}